sahmed1o/Facial-Recognition-Tracking-Computer-Vision-Python/README.md

 <hr>

-A few other examples have been included to compare the two libraries detection methods:
+<strong> A few other examples have been included to compare the two libraries detection methods: </strong>

 <br /> <b> 1.
 FullFaceTrackingPolyFillDLIB_landmarks68.py:  </b>